alex-page/alexpage.dev/src/projects/index.md

 We created and supported our federated community on [Discourse](http://community.digital.gov.au), [GitHub](https://github.com/govau/design-system-components) and Slack that drove the future direction of the design system.

 We continuously maintained, created and enhanced the 25+ components.
-The components met Web Content Accessibility Guidelines level AA 2.1 and best practice HTML, React, JavaScript, jQuery, CSS and SASS.
+The components met Web Content Accessibility Guidelines (WCAG) level AA 2.1 and best practice HTML, React, JavaScript, jQuery, CSS and SASS.

 _See the source code on [GitHub](https://github.com/govau/design-system-components)._